ElAwbery/Lucky_Egg/README.md

      - Write Python methods to construct a Pokemon object from a row and save new data to the database using SQL strings

-11. Refactoring code and normalizing the database:
-    An exercise in separating the database operations from the application code.
+11. Refactoring code and normalizing the database: an exercise in separating the database operations from the application code.
 The ORM_object class has no code specific to        an application object type, and the application code must not know any information specific to the database.

      - Wrote an object relational map to interface with the database
      - Refactored the class structure into two sub-classes of the ORM_object class